Nalipp/browser_plugin_lesson_generator/README.md

 ---

+## How It Works
+1. User clicks the extension popup and scrapes the current page
+2. Extension sends the scraped content to the backend (Render or local Flask)
+3. Backend generates a lesson plan using OpenAI and returns it
+4. Extension opens a new tab and displays the formatted lesson plan

+---

 ## Deployment
 - Backend can be deployed to [Render](https://render.com/) as a web service
 - Set your `OPENAI_API_KEY` as an environment variable in Render
 - Update the extension's backend URL to your Render endpoint

+---

+## Contributing
+Pull requests and issues are welcome!

+---

+## License
+MIT